aidanscannell/ModeRL/README.md

 It then makes decisions under the uncertainty of the learned dynamics model to provide probabilistic guarantees of remaining in the desired dynamics mode.

+## Abstract
+Model-based reinforcement learning (RL) algorithms do not typically consider environments with multiple dynamic modes, where it is beneficial to avoid inoperable or undesirable modes.
+We present a model-based RL algorithm that constrains training to a single dynamic mode with high probability.
+This is a difficult problem because the mode constraint is a hidden variable associated with the environment’s dynamics.
+As such, it is 1) unknown a priori and 2) we do not observe its output from the environment, so cannot learn it with supervised learning.
+We present a nonparametric dynamic model which learns the mode constraint alongside the dynamic modes.
+Importantly, it learns latent structure that our planning scheme leverages to 1) enforce the mode constraint with high probability, and 2) escape local optima induced by the mode constraint.
+We validate our method by showing that it can solve a simulated quadcopter navigation task whilst providing a level of constraint satisfaction both during and after training

 ## Usage
 - See [experiments](./experiments) for details on running the experiments in our AISTATS paper.
 - See the notebook in [examples](./examples) for how to configure and run `ModeRL`.